DarshanWalchale/CP-Assignment/ReadMe.txt

 ############################################################
 Known limitations of the code (if you have not been able to completely/fully implement certain features that were asked):
-% Text files for vendors\libraries cannot be accessed by the program, has to be opened manually
+% Text files for vendors\libraries storing requests sent to them cannot be accessed by the program, has to be opened manually
 #############################################################
 Contributions of the team members:
-John Doe did modules 1, 2 and 3.
-Anon did module 4 and helped in module 3 as well.
+Shreyas did searchBookbyTitle, searchBookbyAuthor, searchBookbyID, vendorManagement
 #############################################################